pniedbalski3/Xenon_Generic_Calibration/README.md

 As written, this function is designed for data acquired at 3T.
 However, values for 1.5T are included as comments.

-Fitting is performed in the time domain using code provided in Robertson SH, et al. Uncovering a third dissolved-phase 129Xe resonance in the human lung: Quantifying spectroscopic features in healthy subjects and patients with idiopathic pulmonary fibrosis.
+Fitting is performed in the time domain using code provided in:

+Robertson SH, et al. Uncovering a third dissolved-phase 129Xe resonance in the human lung: Quantifying spectroscopic features in healthy subjects and patients with idiopathic pulmonary fibrosis.
 Magn Reson Med 2017;78(4):1306-1315.

 ### Inputs
 - disfids: all dissolved FIDs, shaped as (NPts x NFIDs)